 Mark began his career after law school in the federal government as a law clerk with the General Counsel of the U.S. Department of Energy.
 Thereafter, Mark joined the Executive Office of D.C.
 Mayor Adrian Fenty as a Special Assistant to the Mayor's General Counsel.
 Mark capped-off his career with the D.C.
 Government as an Assistant General Counsel for an agency whose mandate included the operation of the District's only public, safety-net hospital.

 Originally from New England, Mark and his partner lived in Washington, D.C. for many years before relocating to Florida.
-In addition to his passion for the law, he contributes to the community as Vice President of the Board for the Acquisition Trust of the Orlando Museum of Art, as Vice President of the Board of the Central Florida Gay and Lesbian Law Association, and as a member of the Federal Club of the Human Rights Campaign.
+In addition to his passion for the law, he contributes to the community as President of the Board for the Acquisition Trust of the Orlando Museum of Art, as Vice President of the Board of the Central Florida Gay and Lesbian Law Association, and as Chair of the Civil Rights Committee, Orange County Bar Association.